 Get a Handle on the Basics

-You’re probably familiar with the terminology of the investing world—or have at least heard the words before.
-Stocks and bonds.
-Commodities, real estate, and forex.
-Brokers and robo-advisors.
-Active and passive.
+The investing world is filled with vast amounts of terminology.
+From types of investments, like stocks and bonds, to investment styles, such as passive and active, there's no shortage of terms to familiarize yourself with.
 You don't need to be an expert in all these concepts to become a good investor.
-In fact, waiting until you feel like you "know enough" to invest could keep you on the sidelines, missing out on potential gains because of fear.
+Waiting until you feel like you "know enough" to invest could keep you on the sidelines, missing out on potential gains because of fear or indecisiveness.

 Form a Strategy